 In Heat, Michael Cheritto attempts this as a means of last resort during a chase.
 Lt.
 Hanna shoots him anyway.

 The Fugitive.
 While the U.S. Marshals are searching a house for one of the fugitive prisoners, the prisoner grabs one of them and uses him to prevent Gerard from shooting him.
-Gerard uses his Improbable Aiming Skills to shoot the escapee in the head, narrowly missing the captive Marshal.
+Gerard uses basic tactical skills to flank the hostage taker and shoot him from the side not covered by the hostage.

 Evil candidate Stillson in The Dead Zone does this by holding a baby in front of himself to stop Johnny from assassinating him (in an attempt to save humanity, as Stillson was going to start World War Three once in office).
 This both saves and dooms him, with an iconic photo of the incident appearing on the cover of Newsweek under the headline "No Future for Stillson", leading him to commit suicide.